grafana/alloy/docs/sources/reference/components/loki/loki.process.md

 | Timezone ISO-8601   | Z0700 (Z for UTC or time offset), Z070000, Z07, Z07:00, Z07:00:00                                                        |

 {{< admonition type="note" >}}
-In `format`, you can only use the exact reference values specified in the table above.
+If you define a custom timestamp, the `format` value for each timestamp component must be one of the values specified in the table above.
-For example, to indicate a year, the value in `format` must be `06` or `2006` and not something like `23` or `2023`.
+For example, to indicate the year, the `format` value must be `06` or `2006` and not any other value like `23` or `2023`.
 {{< /admonition >}}

 The `fallback_formats` field defines one or more format fields to try and parse